Join Us!

 And as you’re on your journey to a more natural, sustainable way to manage stress and anxiety, the adaptogens and nootropics in MTE can support and promote your body’s ability to form these new habits and connections.

-These are just 6 of the 13 carefully-curated ingredients in our daily vitality drink – a curated formula of powerful bioactive greens that support increased stress resilience, mood support, balanced energy, and much more in just a 2oz bottle.
+These are just 6 of the 13 carefully-curated ingredients in our daily vitality drink – a curated formula of powerful bioactive greens that support increased stress resilience, mood support, balanced energy, and much more in a simple energy greens powder.
 You can find more in-depth information, references and resources about these potent ingredients on our Stress page and our Wellness Blog.

-Curious if there’s another way for you to deal with crisis moments without relying on pills and prescriptions?
+Curious if there’s another way for you to deal with crisis moments without relying on synthetic chemicals with mysterious consequences?
 Learn more about MTE’s formulation and how we’re changing the face of energy drinks.
-Because a productive day is about more than stimulants – it requires feel-good ingredients that promote your mind and body to perform at your best: with calm, positive focus.
+Because a productive day is about more than caffeine– it requires feel-good ingredients that promote your mind and body to perform at your best: with calm, positive focus.